UKHomeOffice/acrs/apps/verify/views/content/check-inbox.md

 **{{values.user-email}}**

-Use the link to open to your form.
+Go to the email and follow the link to enter the form.